Nell Walden

-Nelly Anna Charlotta Walden (29 December 1887 – 21 October 1975) was a Swedish painter, art collector, and writer.
+Nelly Anna Charlotta Walden (née Roslund; 29 December 1887 – 21 October 1975) was a Swedish painter, art collector, and writer.
 A key figure in the activities of Berlin-based avant-garde magazine Der Sturm, Walden was a pioneer of abstract art and was married to German writer Herwarth Walden.

 Early life

 Nell Walden was born in Karlskrona, Sweden, on 29 December 1887 into a clerical Scanian family.
 Her father Frithiof Roslund was a military preacher, and her mother Hilda Smith came from an affluent Scottish family.
 Walden had four younger siblings: Ruth, Lotti, Hilda, and Karl.
 The family moved to Landskrona in 1903, where Walden's father became the vicar.
 Walden stayed with her grandparents in Trelleborg, where she attended the Trelleborg Elementarskola för Flickor.
 She graduated in 1904 and entered a school in Lund to study music.
 She received language lessons in Lübeck during the summer of 1907, and in 1908, she graduated with a degree in organ in Växjö.
 The following year, she moved to Berlin with her sister, to study music.
 In 1910, Walden became engaged to Folke Bensow, an architect.
 After a year, the couple called off their engagement.